-The Track Phenom Who Chose College Over Millions
+The Track Phenom Who Chose College Over Riches

 She's at Kentucky to make sure that she doesn't fall short again.

-“It’s going to get so much better for her in college,” McCabe says.
-He believes a better track (Union Catholic’s oddly shaped track has three turns) and Kentucky weather will benefit Sydney, as well as working with some of the best coaching and training partners in the world.
-For once, Sydney isn’t going to be the one leading the way.
-At Union Catholic, she took an already successful team and helped turned it into a national power.
+"It's going to get so much better for her in college," McCabe says.
+He believes a better track (Union Catholic's oddly shaped track has three turns) and Kentucky weather will benefit Sydney, as well as working with some of the best coaching and training partners in the world.
+For once, Sydney isn't going to be the one leading the way.
+At Union Catholic, she took an already successful team and helped turn it into a national power.

 "When you see someone who can split 51 in the 400, you start thinking you can run 54, at least," McCabe says of Sydney's influence on teammates.
 McCabe believes that working with training partners like Keni Harrison, who set the 100-meter hurdles world record in 2016, and Kori Carter, who won the 400-meter hurdles at the World Championships in London in 2017, will have the same effect on Sydney.
 When you're surrounded by the best, you become the best.

-At UK, Sydney is coached by Edrick Floreal, who, since taking over at Kentucky as the director of track and field in 2012, has led five UK women to seven individual national championships and to a second-place team finish at the 2015 outdoor NCAA championships.
+At UK, Sydney is coached by Edrick Floreal, who, since taking over at Kentucky as the director of track and field in 2012, has led five UK women and one relay team to a combined eight national championships and the UK team to a second-place team finish at the 2015 outdoor NCAA championships.
 He also coaches a stable of pros, including Harrison and Carter.

 With Sydney, he's tasked with taking one of the best high school track athletes in history and making her one of the greatest track and field stars.
 He knows it won't happen instantly.
 Sydney's hurdling ability, according to Floreal's critique, isn't world class.
 "She's way too high over the hurdles," he says (the less time a hurdler spends in the air, the better).
 "Her trail leg was too high.
 Her hips were too high.
 She would run really fast and jump."